tigoe/DMX-Examples/edmx-pro1-control.md

 # Controlling DMX Fixtures with DMXKing's eDMX1 Pro
 DMXKing's eDMX1 Pro interface is an Ethernet-to-DMX adapter which can communicate via sACN or ArtNet.
 This tutorial shows how to configure it in TouchDesigner and in QLC+ to control regular DMX fixtures.

+If your system already has an sACN interface, then you can skip the eDMX1 Pro info, and just look at the configuration screens for TouchDesigner or QLC+.

 This has been tested on MacOS Mojave.

 ## Bill of Materials